XAP-Software/XAP-Software.github.io/_posts/2022-06-01-nextjs_changing_link_color.md

 ## Creating a hover handler

 First of all you need to import `useState` hook from `React.js` library.
 Then create a state for status of hover.
-You need to set the default state as not hovered.
+You need to set the default state as 'not hovered'.

 ```jsx
 import { useState } from "react";